Self-care for Physicians: 5 Strategies for Success

 can’t or won’t accommodate your family’s needs, it may be time to consider

-Make sure you get enough sleep.
+3. Get enough sleep.
 Adults, including medical professionals,

 need 7 to 9 hours of sleep per might, but many aren’t getting it, said Hilbert.